mirarr-app/mirarr/SUPABASE_SETUP.md

 - Check that the table name is exactly `watch_history`

 ### Project Paused
 If you don't upload or download anything from your project for 7 days on free tier, the project gets paused (Supabase will email you about it.).
-Just open up your supabase dashboard and click resume if this happens.
+Just open up your Supabase dashboard and click resume if this happens.

 ## Support